ome/infrastructure/ansible/roles/gpfs/README.md

 - `gpfs_local_rpm_dir`: A local directory to which the extracted/built RPMs can be copied from the build node and subsequently deployed onto other nodes.
 For convenience this can be defined on the command line, e.g. `-e gpfs_local_rpm_dir=/tmp/gpfs-rpms`.
 - `gpfs_package_source_dir`: A local path to a directory containing the GPFS packages (default `files/`)
 - `gpfs_install_check_kernel_version`: If True check that the currently running kernel version matches that of the compiled GPFS kernel module.
 Set to False if you are upgrading the kernel and GPFS kernel module at the same time.
+- `gpfs_public_keys`: A list of the SSH public keys belonging to the root users on the NSD nodes, needed so that the NSD nodes can connect to this GPFS client node (default: don't configure)

 Example Playbook
 ----------------

+    # Build GPFS on one node (this must be run before installing GPFS anywhere)
+    - hosts: gpfs-build-node
+      roles:
+      - gpfs
+      vars:
+      - gpfs_build: True
+      - gpfs_install: False
+      - gpfs_local_rpm_dir: /tmp/gpfs-rpms

+    # Install GPFS on client nodes:
+    - hosts: gpfs-client-nodes
+      roles:
+      - gpfs
+      vars:
+      #- gpfs_build: False
+      #- gpfs_install: True
+      - gpfs_local_rpm_dir: /tmp/gpfs-rpms

 Additional Notes
 ----------------

-- An earlier version of this role used parameters extensively for all versions.
+- An earlier version of this role used parameters extensively.
-However, the addition of the GPFS patch package complicates things since the names of packages aren't completely consistent, so it's easier to hardcode things.
+  However, the addition of the GPFS patch package complicates things since the names of packages aren't completely consistent, so for many tasks it's easier to hardcode things.
-- The GPFS patch requires some of the original installer packages to already be present, which adds to the complexity of this role.
+- The GPFS patch refuses to install unless some of the original installer packages are present.

 Author Information